wie1900/REL/README.md

 [https://rel.deadygo.com](https://rel.deadygo.com)

 ### Note:
-**In this version you can add/remove data without problem, database is restored from the backup at each loggin-in.**
+**In this version you can add/remove data without problem, database is restored from the backup at each logging-in.**